 Snarl.
 “You know what I mean, smart mouth.
 You called me a fuxelpaw dropping.”

 Zada looked over Kenst’s shoulder, apparently deciding time for talking was over.
-Someone pushed Kenst towards Zada.
+Someone shoved Kenst towards Zada.
 The welts on Kenst’s back made him wince with pain.
 Kenst felt his rage bubbling up, but saved his energy for Zada, and not for Zir, who was surely the one that had just pushed him.

 Zada laughed.
 “Ha!
 Hurt by a little nudge?
 Or just afraid?”